 At CWRU, CHC Scholars need to be enrolled full-time, which means registered for at least 12 credits by the end of a semester’s drop/add period.
 Your financial aid package is dependent on being enrolled as a full-time student.
 You will also want to progress towards degree completion as efficiently as possible.

 One of the goals of the CHC program is to provide a varied group of high-performing students with the opportunity to transfer to CWRU.
 We encourage students with families or work commitments to apply.
 Students should be aware that most humanities classes are held during the day.

-CHC students will have a support network established during their time at Tri-C, and that network will carry over to CWRU once they transfer and become CHC Scholars.
-CHC Scholars will have faculty and graduate student mentors at CWRU, in addition to a dedicated CHC Program Manager, who will be able to connect students with all the resources CWRU has to offer.
-CHC Scholars will receive a $3000 stipend once they complete the summer bridge program prior to their first semester at CWRU, and students may apply for up to $5000 in funding for an independent research project to be completed during their second summer at CWRU.
+CHC students will have a support network established during their time at Tri-C, Lakeland CC, or LCCC, and that network will carry over to CWRU once they transfer and become CHC Scholars.
+CHC Scholars will have faculty and peer mentors at CWRU, in addition to a dedicated CHC Program Manager, who will be able to connect students with all the resources CWRU has to offer.
+CHC Scholars will receive a stipend once they complete the summer bridge program prior to their first semester at CWRU, and students may apply for funding for an independent research project, or to support an unpaid internship, during their second summer at CWRU.
 For more information, visit our Eligibility and Benefits page.

 We would love to set up a time for someone from the CHC to speak with your class!
-Please email CHC@tri-c.edu and include your class title, location (campus and room), and class times.
+Please email your CHC representative listed on our Contact Us page, and include your class title, location (campus and room), and class times.
 We will get back to you as soon as possible!

 We welcome and value all contributions from faculty.
 You can help the CHC by encouraging your students to attend CHC programming and events.
-You can also offer to open one of your classes to visiting Tri-C students.
+You can also offer to open one of your classes to visiting Tri-C, Lakeland CC, or LCCC students.
 Please email Allison Morgan for more information.